vishalchovatiya/CPP_Templates/PART 1: All about virtual keyword C++: How virtual function works.md

 ### How pure virtual function works
 - When you declare any function as pure virtual, the compiler automatically fills the slot of that pure virtual function with dummy function or so-called place holder `pure_virtual_called()` library instance.
 And run time exception is placed if somehow this place holder will be called.
 - Rest of calling & virtual table slot mechanism would be the same as a normal virtual function.
-### How virtual function works in multiple inheritances.
+### How pure virtual function works in multiple inheritances.
 - Now with multiple inheritance things will get a little bit tricky.
 - To understand this behaviour let us take another simplified example as follow :